pharmbio/sc_celldeath/README.md

 - **`supervised/`**
   Contains scripts for supervised classification tasks using single-cell and aggregated profiles.
-  - `Supervised_analysis.ipynb`: Jupyter notebook for training supervised models.
+  - `Supervised_analysis.ipynb`: Jupyter notebook for evaluation of supervised models.
   - `autogluon_classifier_celldeath.py`: Script for model training using AutoGluon.

 - **`unsupervised/`**